alexandra-idc/ddos-mitigation-architecture/architecture.md

 ## 1. Overview

-This document describes the architecture of a Layer 7 DDoS mitigation system designed to handle high packet-per-second attacks using XDP and eBPF.
+This document describes the architecture of a Layer 7 DDoS mitigation system designed to handle high packet-per-second attacks.

-The goal of this architecture is to filter malicious traffic as early as possible in the Linux networking stack to reduce CPU overhead and prevent application layer saturation.
+The architecture uses early packet filtering techniques such as XDP/eBPF to reduce CPU overhead and prevent application layer saturation.
 ---

 ## 2. Problem Statement